Concerned about coronavirus?

 What should you do if you think you have symptoms?

-Stay calm, isolate yourself from anyone else in your household, and use the NHS Inform online coronavirus service for advice or call the NHS on 111.
+Stay calm, isolate yourself from anyone else in your household, and use the NHS Inform online coronavirus service for advice or call the NHS 24 on 0800 028 2816to book a test.

 You should do this if: